-Student loan servicers have been a pain point for many students and parents throughout the U.S. Navient, one of the most well-known servicers, is currently involved in six lawsuits—most recently cases filed by Mississippi and California.
-The suit contends that Navient processed payments incorrectly, didn't allow borrowers to lower payments and improperly directed borrowers into forbearance instead of income-driven repayment plans.
+Student loan servicers have been a pain point for many students and parents throughout the U.S. Navient, one of the most well-known servicers, has been involved in several lawsuits.
+Multiple suits contend that Navient processed payments incorrectly, didn't allow borrowers to lower payments and improperly directed borrowers into forbearance instead of income-driven repayment plans.
 Given the big role servicers play in the lives of student loan borrowers, we decided to take a deeper dive into the data behind Navient and other such companies.

 - AES-PHEAA has the highest proportion of federal student loan borrowers in forbearance with a total of $45.6 billion outstanding for 890,000 borrowers as of March 2018.

 - Navient has the lowest portion of student borrowers in income-based repayment plans compared to the other three big loan servicers.

 - Navient has more than twice the amount of CFPB complaints that AES-PHEAA has, although AES-PHEAA services 1.6 million more borrowers.

 - The main CFPB complaints filed about loan servicers involve borrowers receiving bad information about their loans or having trouble with how their payments are handled.